18F/18f.gsa.gov/blogging.md

 1. (Optional) Propose a blog post internally (not in this repo), and discuss what it might look like.
 2. Draft a blog post (not in this repo) and present it internally.
-3. When the blog post is ready to review for publication, create a new branch in this repository and add your post as a Markdown document (see more details below).
+3. When the blog post is ready to review for publication, create a new branch in this repository and add your post as a Markdown document **(more details below)**.
-4. Submit an in-repo pull request that proposes merging your post from your new branch into the `staging` branch (mor e details below).
+4. Submit an in-repo pull request that proposes merging your post from your new branch into the `staging` branch.
 5. Nudge the powers that be to merge your pull request.
 This automatically deploys your post on the staging site.
 6. Nudge the powers that be to merge your post from `staging` to `production`.
 This deploys the post automatically to the live site.

-The rest of this document covers #3 and #4, creating a new blog post file in this repo and filing a pull request.

 ### Creating a new blog post file

-Put draft posts that are _ready for publication review_ in [`_posts/`](_posts).
-Use a filename that matches the examples in that folder.
+Put draft posts that are ready for publication review in [`_posts/`](_posts).
+Use a filename that matches the example below.
 There should be a publication date and a unique slug.

 For example, this filename: